Ashaz-Ahmad/caesar-cipher-encryptor/README.md

 The program will also check if there is already a file with the same name as the resultant file in the current directory whenever performing encryption/decryption.
 It will prompt the user asking if they want to overwrite the existing file or not.
 If not, it will generate a unique file name for the resultant file.

-Lastly, the program will ask if you want to delete the original file that was inputted by the user and only keep the encrypted/decrypted version.
+Lastly, the program will ask if you want to delete the original file that was inputted and only keep the encrypted/decrypted version.